-The primary focus of KU's Nurse-Midwife major, as part of the DNP program, is the care and management of well-women's primary and reproductive health care needs throughout the life span.
+The primary focus of KU's Nurse-Midwife specialty, as part of the DNP program, is the care and management of well-women's primary and reproductive health care needs throughout the life span.
 Certified nurse-midwives provide preconception counseling, care during pregnancy and childbirth, immediate newborn care, gynecological services and care of the peri-menopausal and post-menopausal woman.
 Priority consideration for admission is given to candidates living in or willing to work in underserved areas or in other areas with critical maternal and infant indicators.

 Graduates from the program are employed in privately-owned OB/GYN practices, hospital-based midwifery practices, birth centers, family planning clinics, family practice locations, and health departments.
 They are working in academic institutions, military hospitals, and federally-qualified health centers.

-The nurse-midwife curriculum requires 76 credit hours of coursework.
+The Nurse-Midwife curriculum requires 76 credit hours of coursework.
 The majority of required courses are available online, although the program is not fully available in a distance education format.
 Attendance on campus at the KU Medical Center in Kansas City is required for the following courses: NRSG 935, NRSG 801 and NRSG 954.
-During the 23-credit hour Midwifery Specialty Core, students will come to the KU Medical Center two to five times during semesters in which practicum courses occur.
+During the 23-credit hour midwifery specialty core, students will come to the KU Medical Center two to five times during semesters in which practicum courses occur.
 Students also participate in synchronous learning by meeting as a group, online, with audio/computer interface each week for three hours.
 These courses include NRSG 925, NRSG 926, NRSG 927, and NRSG 928.

 Clinical practice sites are generally located in the Kansas City metropolitan area, but may extend across the state of Kansas and other communities where students are located.
 Clinical hours in the midwifery courses are arranged with the course coordinator at the beginning of each semester.

 For more information about the Nurse-Midwife specialty area, please read about the program's philosophy and objectives.

 Graduates of the Nurse-Midwife program are eligible to take the national certification examination of the American Midwifery Certification Board (AMCB) and to apply for the Advanced Practice Registered Nurse (APRN) license.